hugey010/HuGame/Readme.txt

 What changes:
 Enemies - the number per round is a function of the current user level to the power of 1.9.
 Ranged enemies are generated at half the rate of melee enemies.
+	- the attack and movement speeds start easy then once below 1 second revert to a cubic bezier curve which reaches 0 at level 100;

 The result: A game that starts easy and becomes exponentially more difficult.